maserasgroup-repo/easiq_marcus/README.md

 The remaining prerequisites are Python's built-in modules and do not require separate installation.

 4. **Install the easiq_marcus package:**\
-If you have already followed 2.1 or 2.2, the package is already installed, and you can skip this step.
+If you have already followed 1 + 2.1 or 2.2, the package is already installed, and you can skip this step.
 Otherwise, install the package directly from the GitHub repository:

   ```bash
 pip install -e git+https://github.com/maserasgroup-repo/easiq_marcus.git
   ```

-***For private repository access:*** \
+***(!)For private repository access:*** \
 If the repository is private, organization members can install the package using their GitHub username and token:

   ```bash